 In the early years of the tender, each Tender diamond was 1ct or larger in size; whereas in recent years the stones have become smaller in size – 0.25ct upwards – a testament to their rarity and depleting quantities.

-The underground mining of the Argyle diamond mine has now ceased and Argyle are currently going through their ‘tailings’ (the sand, gravel and stone that is unearthed in the mining process) to see if there is any remaining pink diamond ore amongst them.
-The mine is anticipated to close in 2020.
+The underground mining operations of Argyle have ceased and the mine is anticipated to close permanently in 2020.
+Currently they are going through their ‘tailings’ (the sand, gravel and stone that is unearthed in the mining process) to see if there is any remaining pink diamond ore amongst them.

 We are living at a time in history where an amazing natural resource is about to cease to exist.
 Those that are fortunate to own an Argyle will be pass it down the generations.